Codexshaper/element-bucket/README.md

 # elementbucket-lite

-ElementBucket Lite is a premium widget bucket for Elementor.
+A bucket for Elementor Widgets